JournalismAI/tracking-influencers/README.md

 ## Repos

+The project is in progress, so the code in these repositories is periodically updated and corrected.

 ### ⚙️ backend-influencers

 The content management system used to store the data, with the content-types and the relationships implemented.